Animadversio/Foveated_Saccade_SimCLR/index.md

+## Could Human Visual System Implement Augmentations for Self-Supervised Learning?

-## "On the use of Cortical Magnification and Saccades as Biological Proxies for Data Augmentation" Official code base
+"On the use of Cortical Magnification and Saccades as Biological Proxies for Data Augmentation" Official code base

 Authors: Binxu Wang, David Mayo, Arturo Deza, Andrei Barbu, Colin Conwell